runeberry/ValheimServerGUI/README.md

 Download the [latest release here](https://github.com/runeberry/ValheimServerGUI/releases).
 It's just a single, small .exe file!

 Need help?
-You can find support articles in the [Online Manual here](https://github.com/runeberry/ValheimServerGUI/wiki).
+Join our [Discord server](https://discord.gg/HBsNJTY) to ask questions or give feedback, or check out [Online Manual](https://github.com/runeberry/ValheimServerGUI/wiki) for answers to some common questions.

 **Disclaimer:** _This is a fan-made project.
 Runeberry Software is not affiliated with Valheim or Iron Gate Studio in any official capacity.
 Use at your own risk!_